Packaging Industry Statistics & Market Overview

 Packing Group I represents the highest danger level, while Packing Group III represents the lowest.

-UN specification marking is a crucial aspect of certified packaging.
-These markings provide essential information about the packaging's certification and capabilities.
+UN specification marking is a crucial aspect of UN certified packaging for dangerous goods.
+These markings provide essential information about the packaging’s certification and capabilities, and are a key component of UN packaging requirements.
 A typical UN marking might look like this:

 4G/Y145/S/22